arnesanches/arnesanches/README.md

 This project, developed in Power BI, features a highly interactive and visually appealing financial dashboard that displays the results of financial calculations based on data extracted from an Excel file.
 The accuracy of these results is validated using Python code.

 ### 5. [**Plotly Insights**](https://github.com/arnesanches/plotly-insights)
-This project employs Plotly to transform datasets into interactive and intuitive charts, facilitating the interpretation and extraction of valuable insights for decision-making.
+This project leverages Plotly to offer multiple interactive column charts, each investigating the causes of customer churn.
+The ability to select specific parts for detailed analysis, combined with interactive tooltips, makes the interpretation and extraction of valuable insights for strategic decision-making more efficient and accessible.

 ### 6. [**Flet IntraChat**](https://github.com/arnesanches/flet_intrachat)
 Developed with the powerful Flet framework, this project optimizes internal communication within companies by offering a secure, effective, and fully integrated solution.
 By eliminating the need for internet, emails, external applications, or registrations, it simplifies team collaboration and ensures maximum protection against corporate information leaks.